-A concrete vault must be used for all casket internments.
+A concrete vault must be used for all casket interments.

-A maximum of one internment (casket), two cremains or one casket and one cremain on top of the casket is allowed per grave.
+A maximum of one full-body interment, or two cremains interments, or one fullbody interment and one cremains interment (where cremains container is placed on top of the vault) is allowed per grave.